The Jack Hammer - The History

 Vancil’s record pass in October 2008 has only recently been broken, many years later with a 6.17 second pass, despite Vancil retiring the winning machine back in 2008.

 Vancil’s machine also recorded the quickest half-track pass on a V-Twin, laying down a 4.076 second time, which has only recently been broken by a supercharged Nitro Harley by less than a hundredth of a second.

 The Vancil, Vance & Hines relationship was one that will be remembered in racing circles for many years, as Doug and Julie set the bar in performance, professionalism, not only in the US, but recognised worldwide.

-Matheson has debuted his V-Twin machine in 2015, winning the first race of the Australian National Drag Racing Championship at Perth Motorplex, Kwinana, Western Australia.
+Matheson debuted his V-Twin machine in 2015, winning the first race of the Australian Championship at Perth Motorplex, Kwinana, in Western Australia.
 Matheson went on to finish third in the Australian Championship in his debut year.

 Matheson's "Jack Hammer" is idle at the moment as he focuses on his multi-cylinder "Nitro Voodoo" machine as he pursues his goal of achieving the first 5-second pass on two-wheels in Australia.